What You’ll Learn:

 - Google LSA vs. Google Ads

-Have you tried Google Local Services Ads?
+- How Does Google Rank Local Services Ads?

-What are Google Local Services Ads?
+What Are Google’s Local Services Ads?

 What’s cool about these is that they’re shown at the very top of the SERPs, but in card form rather than as a traditional text ad.

 Say, for example, you type in a search for “Auto Shops Near Me.”

 On a typical results page, you’ll see some text ads, followed by the map and some general HTML listings inside of Google (Local Map Pack).

 Below that will be articles and websites, and at the bottom of the page will include links to related searches and queries.

 Under the cards, you’ll see an arrow and a link to “More auto shops in [local area].”
 When clicked on, you’ll be taken to a page with a full list of local providers.

 Users can click on Google local listing ads to view detailed business profiles that include information like the business’s service area, hours of operation, ratings, reviews, and contact details.